ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupAddServer.rst

 .. option:: --group GROUP

-   Specify which group this machine should be added to (it should have the public group key of course)
+   Specify which group this machine should be added to

 .. option:: --host HOST|IP|NET/CIDR

-   Host(s) to add access to, either a HOST which will be resolved to an IP immediately, or an IP,
+   Host(s) to add access to, either a HOST which will be resolved to an IP immediately,

-                             or a whole network using the NET/CIDR notation
+                             or an IP, or a whole network using the NET/CIDR notation
 .. option:: --user USER

-   Specify which remote user should be allowed (root, run, etc...).
+   Specify which remote user should be allowed to connect as.

-                             Globbing characters '*' and '?' are supported.
+                             Globbing characters '*' and '?' are supported, so you can specify a pattern that will be matched against the actual remote user name.
 .. option:: --user-any

-   Synonym of '--user *', allows any remote user (the remote user should still have the public group key in all cases)
+   Synonym of '--user *', allows connecting as any remote user.

 .. option:: --port PORT

-   Only allow access to this port (e.g. 22)
+   Remote port allowed to connect to

 .. option:: --port-any

-   Allow access to any port
+   Allow access to any remote port

 .. option:: --scpup